Identification of Dyestuff From Unknown Dyed Samples

 Acid or basic color Absence of direct dye

-Experiment no: 03: The sample is wormed (up to 60℃) with methylated spirit and a few drops of acetic acid and then it is diluted with water wormed with a piece of tannin mordanted cotton and a piece of cotton.
+Experiment no: 03: The sample is warmed (up to 60℃) with methylated spirit and a few drops of acetic acid and then it is diluted with water wormed with a piece of tannin mordanted cotton and a piece of cotton.

 Observation Inference Remarks